Gear: Lighting It Up With A Laser Sight

 The Crimson Trace Laserguard Pro is a passively activated system that comes complete with a modular holster.

 When possible, I prefer grip-mount lasers because they allow use with standard holsters.
 Some of the front-mount units will work in some holsters, but grip-mounted units work with almost any holster designed for that gun.
-Grip-mount lasers add little or no weight, they’re virtually maintenance free, and they’re easy for even a novice to install.
+Grip-mount lasers add little or no weight, they’re virtually maintenance-free, and they’re easy for even a novice to install.
 Normally, one or two screws have to be removed and replaced, just as one would when changing grip panels.

 For front-rail-mount lasers, Crimson Trace has resolved the holster situation with the excellent Laserguard Pro system that’s currently available for M&P Shield, Glock 42 and 43, and XD-S semi-autos.
 The system combines the manufacturer’s laser/light unit, passively activated with the middle finger on the grip, with a Bladetech holster that’s convertible for inside or outside the waistband, and for right- or left-hand use.

-This rail-mounted system not only offers a laser, but also a powerful 150-lumen white light and can be programed for combinations of laser, light, both and flashing operations.
+This rail-mounted system not only offers a laser, but also a powerful 150-lumen white light and can be programmed for combinations of laser, light, both and flashing operations.
 It’s available in both green and red laser variants.
 The standard Crimson Trace Laserguard is less expensive and doesn’t have the light, but it’s also available in green and red.

 On a purely defensive carbine, the Crimson Trace LiNQ system provides both light and laser as a wireless passive activation system. - laser sight 2